micene09/scarlett/README.md

 <!-- omit in toc -->
 ## SCARLETT

-> Strongly Typed Rest Client library based on Fetch API.
+> A strongly typed, Typescript powered, rest client library based on Fetch API.

 <!-- omit in toc -->
 ## Summary